The lead agency for response to bush fire is NSW RFS and Fire & Rescue NSW (in urban areas)

 After a bush fire

-- There are many issues that you will need to consider after a bush fire, including contacting fire emergency services, getting information and updates about your property, assessing property damage and insurance, understanding the status of your local utilities including electricity, water etc.
+• There are many issues to consider after a bush fire, including contacting fire emergency services, getting information and updates about your property, assessing property damage and insurance, understanding the status of your local utilities including electricity, water etc.